bbtools-ps/morse-code-translator/README.md

 `npm install`

-To run the project in the local development mode:
+To start the project in the local development mode:

 `npm start`